Coaching

 2. Specific Endurance

-General endurance is ultimately the ability to maintain a level of performance for an extended period of time.
+General endurance is the ability to maintain a level of performance for an extended period.
 It includes the neuromuscular, central nervous and cardio-respiratory endurance systems.
-General endurance is often equated with aerobic endurance because of its long term nature.
-Specific endurance refers to the unique endurance required to perform activities from playing football to running the marathon.
+General endurance is often equated with aerobic endurance because of its long-term nature.
+Specific endurance refers to the unique endurance required to perform activities from playing football to running a marathon.
 Different sports require different specific endurance and knowledge of physiology allows you to design training specific to your sporting needs.

 Strength

 Strength is another requirement of optimal speed that is often either ignored or performed incorrectly.
-Common sense tells us that athletes can not expect to get faster if they do not get stronger.
-This is simply due to the fact that they will be unable to move their bodies forward due to limitations in their force output.
+Common sense tells us that athletes cannot expect to get faster if they do not get stronger.
+This is because they will be unable to move their bodies forward due to limitations in their force output.
 There are, of course, different types of strength.
 Absolute strength is the ability to produce great force, regardless of the speed of movement.
 This quality is fundamental to all types of strength and governs the body's ability to control internally generated forces.

 Speed

-A traditional definition of speed is: 'The ability to move the body and/or its parts quickly.'
-As with all training, I look at the demands of the activity in regards to its energy system requirements.
+A traditional definition of speed is: 'The ability to move the body or its parts quickly.'
+As with all training, I look at the demands of the activity regarding its energy system requirements.
 We can break speed down into the following categories:

 • Acceleration: 0 - 40 meters (0 - 5 seconds)